Director of Open Source Projects at Eclipse Foundation, Canada

 Research and Development Team Leader at Orange Labs, France

 Andre has been working on R&D projects in various IoT environments, especially the Smart Home for the Orange labs since 2003.
 He is presently in charge of a team and projects developing platforms open to large ecosystems of partners.
 He authored international publications, patents, contributions to eclipse OM2M and SmartHome, and actions in standardization organizations: OSGi alliance, UPnP Forum, Broadband Forum, Home Gateway initiative, ISO/IEC.
 He holds a PhD from Grenoble University in 2006, an MSc from Telecom Paris and an engineering degree from the Ecole Polytechnique, Paris, France.

-Simon works as a software architect and builds distributed systems.
+Simon works as a freelance software architect and builds distributed systems in Java/OSGi.

 Development Manager at Halliburton, United Kingdom

-Dr. Istvan Rath is a research expert working for the Fault Tolerant Systems Research Group of the Budapest University of Technology and Economics, as well as IncQuery Labs Ltd. He has been an active researcher in the modeling community since 2004, and also active in the Eclipse community as the chief technological architect of the VIATRA2 model transformation and EMF-IncQuery model query frameworks (also serving as project lead for the latter).
-He has 7 years of presentation experience gained with university lectures as well as industrial courses, covering a wide spectrum of topics including model-driven engineering, modeling, Eclipse technologies and general software development.
+Dr. Istvan Rath is a research expert working for the Fault Tolerant Systems Research Group of the Budapest University of Technology and Economics, as well as IncQuery Labs Ltd. He has been an active researcher in the modeling community since 2004, and also active in the Eclipse community as the co-lead and chief technological architect of the VIATRA reactive model query and transformation framework.